maluio/killercoda-linux-lab/linux-commands/openssl/text.md

 ## Private key

-* Generate a private key with des3 encryption with a length of 4096
+* Generate a private key with a length of 4096
 * View the content of that key

 ## CSR (Certificate Signing Request)